antonysama/Abstractive_Summarization/README.md

 **Set Up:**

 -     First, upload notebook 'pyrouge_install.ipynb' and 'run all' .
-Second, mount google drive with the account: Ant Sam (The pre-preprocessed data files will be on folder 'bert_data' .
+Second, mount google drive with the account, Ant Sam: u. ant26635 : p.
+Winter2019) (The pre-preprocessed data files will be on folder 'bert_data' .
 The pretrained  model on folder 'models'.
 Stanford-nlp files on folder 'stanford')

 - Third. install requirements: